George T. Washington (Liberia)

-Dr. George Toe Washington was a Liberian three-star general and political figure.
+George Toe Washington was a Liberian three-star general and political figure.
 He served as Army Chief of Staff under President William V.S.
 Tubman.
 In Liberia's 1997 presidential election, he ran for the PDPL, receiving 0.56% of the popular vote.
 After the election, allegations were made of corruption, including that the location where Washington had cast a vote for himself reported zero votes for him.

 A Liberian diplomat, Washington received many honors in the Decorated Distinguished Service Order, including the Distinguished Service medal.
 He was a Knight Commander in the Humane Order of African Redemption, Grand Commander of the Order of the Star of Africa, and Knight Great Band of the Humane Order of African Redemption.
 In 1973, he was named to the Allied Officers Hall of Fame at the United States Army Command and General Staff College.

 Personal life

-George Toe Washington was born on April 15, 1928 in Barclayville, Liberia.
+George Toe Washington was born on April 15, 1928, in Barclayville, Liberia.
 His parents were of Seyon Toe and Janet Tiegbey Doe Washington.
 He married and later divorced Cora Victoria Garnett after 12 years of marriage.
-The union produced 5 children, George Toe Jr., Anna, Wendy, Georgia and Gloria.
+The union produced five children, George Toe Jr., Anna, Wendy, Georgia and Gloria.